 When first releasing on the Elastx/Jelastic platform, we did a one or two day workshop with the guys at Elastx to show them our product and set it up correctly leveraging all the new possibilities of load balancing and having separated the Tomcat and MySQL nodes from the previous production setup.
 As easy as pie.

-Microservices are, in a way, return to basics with simple applications that are fulfilling today’s needs for complexity by working together through utilization of each others APIs.
+e, in a way, return to basics with simple applications that are fulfilling today’s needs for complexity by working together through utilization of each others APIs.

 The container system in the Jelastic Cloud goes hand in hand with the microservice architecture pattern.
 One of the recent technologies underlying microservices is Docker, a technology for packaging applications and deploying them in containers.
 Be sure to try it out with 14-day free trial and comment below about your experience with Jelastic.